MethodsAndPractices/vsteam/.docs/params/containerDescriptor.md

 ### -ContainerDescriptor

-A container descriptor retrieved by Get-VsTeamGroup
+A container descriptor retrieved by Get-VsTeamGroup.

 ```yaml
 Type: String